GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/overview/index.md

 {% endAside %}

-You can distribute your extensions through the [Chrome Developer Dashboard][4], publishing them to the [Chrome Web Store][5].
-For more information, see the Chrome Web Store [developer documentation][6].
+You can distribute your extensions through the [Chrome Developer Dashboard][dev-dashboard], publishing them to the [Chrome Web Store].
+For more information, see the Chrome Web Store [developer documentation][cws-docs].

 ### A note about extensions policy

 Extensions on the Chrome Web Store must adhere to the [Chrome Web Store policies][cws-policies].
 Here are some things to keep in mind as you begin:

-* An extension must fulfill a [single purpose][1] that is narrowly defined and easy to understand.
+* An extension must fulfill a [single purpose] that is narrowly defined and easy to understand.
 A single extension can include multiple components and a range of functionality, as long as everything contributes towards a common purpose.